NAS6mixfoolv/NAS6LIB/DeepRelativityDiscussion.md

 This factor ensures the correct relativistic correction for the full elliptical path, taking into account the varying speed
 and distance from the central body.

-Thus, the relativistic correction term for an elliptical orbit becomes:
+Therefore, the relativistic correction term for one complete orbit in an elliptical trajectory is as follows:
+However, the (1-e^2) term is not necessary for the instantaneous force
+For the integral over one complete elliptical orbit
 $\frac{3}{1-e^2}(\frac{v}{c})^2$
+Instantaneous forceInstantaneous force
+$3(\frac{v}{c})^2$
 This expression represents the relativistic correction term for elliptical orbits in general relativity,
 A similar shape appears under the more conventional Kerr metric.